Plumsail/forms-docs/source/javascript/manager.rst

         -   Description
         -   Examples
     *   -   **fd.culture**

-        -   Returns the name of the current culture, e.g. "en-US"
+        -   Returns the name of the current culture.

         - .. code-block:: javascript

-                fd.culture;
+                fd.culture; //"en-US"

     *   -   **fd.formId**
         -   Returns ID of the form.
         - .. code-block:: javascript

-                fd.formId;
+                fd.formId; //"b5257750-2483-4bea-ac1a-79ad7c670756"

     *   -   **fd.isFilesUploadingInProgress**

-        -   Returns true if files are currently uploaded as attachments, returns false otherwise.
+        -   Returns *true* if files are currently uploaded as attachments, returns *false* otherwise.

         - .. code-block:: javascript

                 fd.isFilesUploadingInProgress;

     *   -   **fd.isValid**

         -   Checks if form is valid or not.

             Each time the property is called, it runs a method to check if all validators validate succesfully, both Field and Form validators.

             Returns *true* on success.
 Otherwise, returns *false* and error messages get displayed.

         - .. code-block:: javascript

                 fd.isValid;

     *   -   **fd.validators**

         -   Returns an array of form validators, can be used to add new ones.
+            These are more complex validators than Field Validators and are used for several fields, to check that different fields have appropriate values.

+            For example, you want certain options to be only available if the user's age is above 18 or some other criteria.

+            If the fields do not match these criterias, the form will not submit.

+            Use **rendered()** event for Plumsail forms and **spRendered()** event for SharePoint forms to add custom validators.

         - .. code-block:: javascript

                 fd.validators;

                 fd.validators.push({
                     name: 'MyCustomValidator',
-                    error: "Age must be 18 or over.",
+                    error: "Age must be 18 or over in order to subscribe",
                     validate: function(value) {
-                        if (fd.field('Age').value < 18)
+                        if (fd.field('Age').value < 18
+                        && fd.field('PaymentModel').value == 'Subscription')
                             return false;

                         return true;